jdirocco/emeliot/README.md

 - **Configuration** this element ties injections with the time series (ConfigInjection) and discoveries  with expected and injected time series (ConfigDiscovery)

-In addition, the DSL is able to support the simulation of the IoT component by relying on [Proteus Design Suite platform](https://www.labcenter.com/)
+In addition, the DSL is able to support the simulation of the IoT component by relying on [Proteus Design Suite platform](https://www.labcenter.com/).

+The DSL is also equipped with utility functions to support the injection, detection, and simulation phases.
+These include functions such as to query (e.g., getMaxTime, isEmpty), visualize (e.g., printTimeSeries, reorderTimeSeries), and save/retrieve (e.g., writeInTSToFile, readInTSFromFile) a time series.

 ```